 Whole Body Vibration

 Whole Body Vibration is an innovative, safe, and effective exercise option.
 It is the use of a moving platform at specific frequencies and amplitudes to superimpose vibration on normal functional strengthening exercises.
-Like no other exercise, whole body vibration works directly through the nervous system creating a significant increase in the normal physiological responses of the body to exercise.
+Whole body vibration works directly through the nervous system creating a significant increase in the normal physiological responses of the body to exercise.

 Yes.
 Oscillating Vibration Technology is considered the safest form of vibration.
 However, like all new exercise programs, it’s important to consult your health care professional first.
-Whether you’re physically fit, a non-exerciser, overweight, suffering from stiffness, aches, and pains, or are recovering from an injury-almost anyone can enjoy the benefits of this machine.
 Countless hours of exercise have been preformed using whole body vibration with no averse effects.
 Whole Body Vibration is very safe but may not be suitable for some people.
 Please be sure to seek medical advice before using whole body vibration.
-In particular, if you are pregnant, have a pacemaker or other implant, or have any medical condition whatsoever, please do not undertake Whole Body Vibration without the approval of your medical practitioner.
+In particular, if you are pregnant, have a pacemaker or other implant, please do not undertake Whole Body Vibration without the approval of your medical practitioner.

 Whole Body Vibration has the competitive advantage over conventional training due to its ability to provide a more effective and efficient exercise without the constraints associated with regular training, such as joint stress, lengthy repetitions and time commitments.
 Research has shown similar strength gains to conventional resistance training at a fraction of the time.
 Ten minutes of Vibration exercise produces similar results to 60 minutes of conventional training.
 In addition, there is less stress on the joints, ligaments and tendons with Vibration training when compared to regular resistance training.
 Therefore, Whole Body Vibration provides an effective solution to those that may benefit from weight training, but are unable to engage in that type of exercise program.

-There are many factors that go with aging.
+There are many factors that accelerate aging.
 Inactivity and stress are two.
-This exercise p takes 10-20 minutes a day, at least three times per week.
-Vibration exercise has been shown to decrease the stress hormone cortisol and increase serotonin (a well-known contributor to feelings of well-being).
-If you have a feeling of well-being and you have muscle strength and balance you naturally have a joy in living.
-This promotes anti-aging.
+Vibration exercise has been shown to decrease the stress hormone cortisol and increase serotonin (a well-known contributor to feelings of well-being), and it has been decreases pain in joints and general stiffness, promoting movement and activity.

 Whole Body Vibration uses the power of gravity (the pull that is exerted by the earth).
 As the machine accelerates, it pushes up against your body and creates an extra force-known as a g-force.
 Imagine you were to hold a 12-pound weight in your hand.
 No problem right?
 Now imagine someone were to drop that weight, just by an inch or two, into your hand.
 You would have to use a little more strength to keep that weight from falling.
 The weight hasn’t changed, but it feels heavier.
 Now, imagine someone were to drop that weight into your hand 30 times a second!
 Your muscles would be working much harder that if they were just holding the weight.
 So while your muscles are working to keep you balanced, they actually have to stabilize a heavier load than they would if you were standing on the ground.
 Your body literally feels as though it weighs more, meaning you have to work against an increased weight or “load” than your muscles are used to.
 Thus you are using the “POWER OF GRAVITY” to enhance your workout.

-No, vibration platforms work at different hertz and elevation heights (ours moves 10 mm up and down).
-The motion is designed to simulate the natural action of walking, i.e. one hip is up while the other is down.
+Vibration platforms work at different hertz and elevation heights.
+Ours moves 10 mm up and down.
+This motion is designed to simulate the natural action of walking, i.e. one hip is up while the other is down.
 This action is functional to the human body and very therapeutic.
 Some platforms move straight up and down.
-If reviewing research be sure to be aware of the type of vibration platform used as the results are very different.

 No. Oscillating Vibration is a gentle workout that is not hard on your joints.
 Instead of walking, you simply stand or perform simple exercises on a moveable vibrating plate that encourages muscle contractions using your body’s own weight.